task iNMR icon

 Arrays of Bidimensional Experiments

-Relaxation studies and other arrayed experiments are conceptually the same if acquired in the traditional 1-D mode or if the dimensionality is higher.
+Relaxation studies and other arrayed experiments are conceptually the same whether they are acquired in traditional 1-D mode or in a higher dimensionality.
 There are merely practical differences.
-In the 1-D case, all the data is contained into a single set (experiment), while in the 2-D case you usually have many data sets, that need to be processed one by one.
-In the 1-D case it is relatively easy to identify a peak by its frequency, while in 2-D you will likely prefer to read the names of the atoms.
+In the 1-D case, all data is contained within a single set (experiment), while in the 2-D case you usually have many data sets that need to be processed one by one.
+In the 1-D case, it is relatively easy to identify a peak by its frequency, while in 2-D you will likely prefer to identify atoms by their names.
 For these reasons, the treatment of 2-D arrayed experiments is very different.
 It is performed under the CPM (Cross Peaks Manager), and it will be an advantage if you are already familiar with this module.

 How to Tabulate an Array of 2-D Experiments